Marsha Blackburn: U.S. House of Representatives

-Redistricting after the 2000 Census moved Blackburn's home from the 6th district into the 7th district, and created a gerrymandered district that stretched "in reptilian fashion" for 200 miles from eastern Memphis to southwest Nashville.
+Redistricting after the 2000 census moved Blackburn's home from the 6th district into the 7th district, and created a gerrymandered district that stretched for 200 miles from eastern Memphis to southwest Nashville.
 In 2002, Blackburn ran in the Republican primary for this congressional seat.
 Of the four main candidates, she was the only one from the Nashville suburbs.
 The other three (Mark Norris, David Kustoff, and Brent Taylor) were all from Memphis or its suburbs.
 Blackburn was endorsed by the conservative Club for Growth.
 The three Memphians split the vote in that area, and she won the primary by nearly 20 percentage points.

 In the general election, Blackburn defeated Democratic nominee Tim Barron with 70% of the vote.
-She was the fourth woman elected to Congress from Tennessee, and the first not to succeed a husband.
-She was reelected seven times with no substantial opposition, even running unopposed in 2004.
+She was the fourth woman elected to Congress from Tennessee, and the first woman elected to Congress from Tennessee who did not succeed her husband.
+She was reelected seven times.

-Redistricting after the 2010 census made the 7th district more compact; it lost its shares of Nashville and Memphis while picking up all of Clarksville.
-But it was no less Republican than its predecessor; with a Cook Partisan Voting Index of R+18, it is one of the South's most Republican districts.

 Tenure

+Blackburn served in the U.S. House of Representatives from 2003 to 2019.
+During her House tenure, the National Journal rated her among the House's most conservative members.

 In November 2007, Blackburn unsuccessfully ran for Republican conference chair.
 She was a senior advisor on Mitt Romney's 2008 presidential campaign, before resigning her position in the Romney campaign and endorsing Fred Thompson for president.
 Blackburn was an assistant whip in Congress from 2003 to 2005, as well as deputy whip from 2005.